Data Structures¶

 -

-¶ Arguments for this node.
+args¶ Arguments for this node.
 Note that this argument is settable.

 Return type: TexArgs >>> from TexSoup import TexSoup >>> soup = TexSoup(r'''\newcommand{reverseconcat}[3]{#3#2#1}''') >>> soup.newcommand.args [BraceGroup('reverseconcat'), BracketGroup('3'), BraceGroup('#3#2#1')] >>> soup.newcommand.args = soup.newcommand.args[:2] >>> soup.newcommand \newcommand{reverseconcat}[3]